paulrobertlloyd/nhsnotes/app/posts/week-32-cold-start.md

 ---
 title: "Week 33: Cold start"
 date: 2025-01-12
+description: Back to work after a Christmas break.
 ---

 First week back for me after a 2 week Christmas break.
 Weather was very cold (and the office too), with some frosty commutes.
 I needed several coffees to warm up and help jump start me back into work mode.